A mindset of service: M&E systems that win accolades from program management teams

 Now I’m not saying that this will win M&E fans overnight.
 (Sigh, if only it were that easy.)

-But if M&E specialists adopt a service mindset and everything that such a mindset implies in practice – and add to that a persistent willingness to demonstrate M&E’s utility –, I can just about guarantee that the rest of the project team’s appreciation for M&E will increase many times over.
+But if M&E specialists adopt a service mindset and apply everything that goes along with such a mindset – and add to that a patient willingness to demonstrate M&E’s utility on an ongoing basis –, I can just about guarantee that the rest of the program team’s appreciation for M&E will increase many times over.

 Over to you!

 PRACTICAL TIP #1: Time to do some self-examination.
-Interrogate the mindset underlying the M&E that you (if you’re an M&E specialist) do for your project.
-Is it coming from a place of true service to the project?
+Interrogate the mindset underlying the M&E that you (if you’re an M&E specialist) do for the program you work on.
+Is it coming from a place of true service to the program?

-PRACTICAL TIP #2: Analyze the elements of your project’s M&E system from a service angle.
-What could be done to make more of the touchpoints that project team members have with the M&E system more inclusive, straightforward, coherent, and seamlessly integrated with project operations?
+PRACTICAL TIP #2: Analyze the elements of the program’s M&E system from a service angle.
+What could be done to make more of the touchpoints that the other program team members have with the M&E system more inclusive, straightforward, coherent, and seamlessly integrated with ongoing operations?
 If you need help, you can draw from the steps outlined in the downloadable 3 no-hassle steps towards a practical and effective M&E system guide, which is available via the TolaData site here (just look for the word “gift” in the first paragraph).

 PRACTICAL TIP #3: Commit to taking at least one of the steps you identified in PRACTICAL TIP #2 within the coming week.